 The chironomid record from Laguna de la Roya covers the late glacial and terminates at 10.5 ka (Muñoz Sobrino et al., 2013).
 The reconstructed July temperature during the early Holocene is ca 12~13 °C, which is considerably cooler than today at this site.
 However, the authors caution that these samples have poor analogues and the record should be interpreted with caution.
 Chironomid-based reconstructions of July temperature at Basa de la Mora (Tarrats et al., 2018), a high elevation site in the Pyrenees, indicate temperatures within $\pm 0.5^{\circ}$ C of the modern during the early to mid-Holocene (10~6 ka), similar to our regional composite reconstructions.
-However, they show persistently conditions cooler than present by ca 1.5 °C between 4.5 and 2 kathey show a persistent cooling of 1.5 °C compared to present between 4.5 and 2 ka, not seen in these our reconstructions.
-Furthermore, direct comparison of our reconstructions of MTWA at Basa de la Mora (SI Fig. S10Fig.
-S11) to the chironomid-based reconstructions highlights that the two records show very different trajectories, since the pollen-based reconstruction of this site shows a consistent warming trend throughout the Holocene.
+However, they show persistently conditions cooler than present by ca 1.5 °C between 4.5 and 2 ka, not seen in our reconstructions.
+Furthermore, direct comparison of our reconstructions of MTWA at Basa de la Mora (SI Fig. S11) to the chironomid-based reconstructions highlights that the two records show very different trajectories, since the pollen-based reconstruction of this site shows a consistent warming trend throughout the Holocene.
 Although Tarrats et al. (2018) argue that discrepancies between their temperature reconstructions and pollen-based reconstructions reflects the fact that the vegetation of Iberia, including the mountain areas, is largely driven by moisture changes and perhaps is not a good indicator of temperature, we have shown that there is sufficient information in the pollen records to reconstruct temperature and moisture independently (Table 2, Table S2).
 Thus, the cause of the differences between the pollen-based and chironomid-based reconstructions at Basa de la Mora is presumably related to methodology.
 In particular, the chironomid reconstructions use a training data set that does not include samples from the Pyrenees, or indeed the Mediterranean more generally, and may therefore not provide good analogues for Holocene changes at this site.

-The lack of a clear trend in MTWA in our reconstructions is not consistent with insolation forcing, which shows a declining trend during the Holocene nor is it consistent with simulated changes in MTWA in transient climate model simulations (see supplementary materials for detailed description) of the summer temperature response to changing insolation forcing over the late Holocene in this region (SI Fig. S9).
+The lack of a clear trend in MTWA in our reconstructions is not consistent with insolation forcing, which shows a declining trend during the Holocene nor is it consistent with simulated changes in MTWA in transient climate model simulations (see supplementary materials for detailed description) of the summer temperature response to changing insolation forcing over the Holocene in this region (SI Fig. S9).
 The change in moisture gradient during the mid-Holocene, however, suggests an alternative explanation whereby changes in summer temperature are a response to land-surface feedbacks associated with changes in moisture.
 Specifically, the observed increased advection of moisture into eastern Iberia would have created wetter conditions there, which in turn would permit increased evapotranspiration, implying less allocation of available net radiation to sensible heating, and resulting in cooler air temperatures.
-Specifically, the increased advection of moisture into eastern Iberia created wetter conditions leading to increased evapotranspiration, less allocation of available net radiation to sensible heating, and resulting in cooler air temperatures.
 Our reconstructions show that the west-east moisture gradient in mid-Holocene was significantly flatter than the steep moisture gradient today, implying a significant increase in moisture advection into the continental interior during this period.
 Mauri et al. (2015) also showed that summers were generally wetter than present in the east but drier than present in the west at early to mid-Holocene, supporting the idea of a flatter west-east gradient.
-Stronger moisture advection is not a feature of the transient climate model simulations, which may explain why these simulations do not show a strong modification of the insolation-driven changes in summer temperature.
-The failure of the current generation of climate models to simulate the observed strengthening of moisture transport into Europe and Eurasia during the mid Holocene has been noted by other studies (e.g. Bartlein et al., 2017; Mauri et al., 2014).
-This data model mismatch highlights the need for better modelling of land-surface feedbacks on atmospheric circulation and moisture.